Sunday, 10 May 2020

 By now Newbury manager Leo Connolly was close to blowing a gasket with what he perceived to be injustices and the inability of his team to chase back and assist the defence.
 He had a point.
 The Frenford players appeared to be far fitter.

-The lead was doubled on thirty four minutes by Luke Woodward; who was in my opinion by far the best player on show.
-At the break I honestly thought that it could turn into a rout; but I was to be proved wrong.
+The lead was doubled after thirty-four minutes by Luke Woodward; who was in my opinion by far the best player on show.
+At the break I honestly thought that it could turn into a rout, but I was to be proved wrong.

 A group of youths behind the terraced goal offered their feedback and got involved; livening things up.
 It was good to see the game attract an attendance of mixed ages and cultures.
 Non-league football certainly needs more of it.